 Asexual reproduction does not involve the fusion of gametes, and therefore, the offsprings produced are genetically identical to the parent.
 The organisms produced by asexual reproduction are less diverse in nature.
 This type of reproduction is practised widely by unicellular organisms.

 The process involves rapid population growth and no mate is required for the process.
-However, a lack of genetic diversity makes the organisms more susceptible to diseases and nutrition deficiencies.
+However, a lack of genetic diversity makes organisms more susceptible to diseases and nutrition deficiencies.

 Asexual reproduction is further divided into:

 - Binary Fission: In this, the cell splits into two each cell carrying a copy of the DNA from the parent cell.
 For eg., amoeba.

 - Budding: In this, a small bud-like outgrowth gives rise to a new individual.
 The outgrowth remains attached to the organism until it is fully grown.
-It detaches itself as lives as an individual organism.
+It detaches itself and lives as an individual organism.
 For eg., hydra

 - Fragmentation: In this, the parent organism splits into several parts and each part grows into a new individual.
 For eg., Planaria